Michelle L. Lange, OTR/L, ABDA, ATP/SMS

 This same client may continue to find leverage under the thighs, despite the movement of the Dynamic Footrests.
 By adding a Dynamic Back (such as the Dynamic Rocker Back Interface or DRBi), movement into hip extension is allowed, diffusing force and further decreasing extension throughout the body.
 The DRBi and Dynamic Footrests are frequently used together.
 If the DRBi is locked out, such as in transit, the Dynamic Footrests continue to absorb and diffuse extensor forces.

 Finally, some clients using Dynamic Footrests and a Dynamic Back may continue to extend with force at the neck, pushing back on the head support.
 This force will most likely be reduced by use of the other Dynamic components but may still be present.
-By adding a Dynamic Head Support (such as the Single or Multi Axis Dynamic Head Support Hardware), this final area of the extensor pattern can be addressed.
+By adding Dynamic Head Support Hardware, this final area of the extensor pattern can be addressed.

 Other wheelchair users may or may not exhibit increased muscle tone but do seek out movement.
 This is often demonstrated as a rocking movement.
 Dynamic Backs are often used to allow for this rocking movement, however the user may also be moving at the knees and the head.
 Watch the client carefully to determine if movement is also occurring in these other areas and, if so, consider combining dynamic components.